retrocomputacion/retrobbs/readme.md

 ### **v0.50** (In development):

 __New features__:
- - Idle BBS will reload the configuration file if it has been modified.
+ - Idle BBS will reload the configuration file if it has been modified during runtime.
  - New LABEL internal function for displaying non-interactive text in menus.
  - New command line parameter `-c`, select configuration file.
  - SID streaming now supports Compute's Sidplayer .mus files.